ravikiran-m-p/number_bridge/README.md

 ---
 ## How It Works

-- Uses **JavaScript** event listeners to detect input in any number field.
-- Validates inputs with **regular expressions** for each base.
+- Each input box listens for the input event.

+- The entered value is validated based on its number system.

+- The value is converted using JavaScript BigInt.

-- Converts values using **BigInt** and updates all other fields immediately.
+- All other input fields are updated instantly

 ---